promethiumjs/docs/src/content/docs/getting-started/introduction.md

 - Allowing you to build functional components (components that are made up of just pure functions) with [lit-html](https://lit.dev/docs/libraries/standalone-templates/).
 - Providing a global state management solution.
-- Providing a client-side router.
+- Providing a client-side router (although there's a [router](https://github.com/lit/lit/tree/main/packages/labs/router) in [lit labs](https://github.com/lit/lit/tree/main/packages/labs)).
-- Giving you other useful primitives to make your life easier.
+- Giving you other useful tools and primitives to make your life easier.

 It's as simple as that!